Workouts for 11 year olds to lose weight

 Creating a Safe Exercise Routine

 It’s key to make sure children’s fitness routines and safe workouts for kids are a big part of an 11-year-old’s life.
-Start with a 15-20 minute workout and slowly add more time as they get better and more confident9.
+Start with a 15-20 minute workout and slowly add more time as they get better and more confident.

 Teaching the right way to do exercises is vital to avoid injuries.
 Watch over them and change how hard the workout is based on their fitness level.
 Mixing up activities keeps things fun and works different muscles.
-Remember, rest is just as important as working out to avoid overdoing it10.
+Remember, rest is just as important as working out to avoid overdoing it.

 • Make sure to do a dynamic warm-up to get ready for the workout